-Enterprise Services, formally Bookstore Services, consists of three categories separated into contract, district, and retail.
-Contract includes all contracted services with beverage, catering, concessions, dining, and vending.
-District includes the Mail Room, Reprographics, all services for Automotive, Cosmetology, and Esthetician clients, and the instructional and athletic components of the Golf Range.
-Retail includes all services at the Art & Coffee Bar, Owl Bookshop, Cosmetology/Esthetician Spa, and Range Pro Shop.
+Enterprise Services supports the Citrus College mission by ensuring access to affordable materials, supplies, services, and sustenance necessary for learning and teaching excellence.
+Enterprise Services consists of three categories separated into contract, district, and retail.
+Contract includes all contracted services with beverage, bookstore, catering, concessions, dining, and vending.
+District includes all district services for Automotive, Cosmetology, and Esthetician sales, and the instructional and athletic components of the Golf Range, the Mail Room and Reprographics.
+Retail includes all retail services at the Art & Coffee Bar, Cosmetology/Esthetician Spa, and Range Pro Shop.
 Enterprise Services' goal is to provide a safe, friendly, accessible environment where students, alumni, faculty, staff and visitors may optimize their academic, career, and cultural development.
-Enterprise Services provides access to materials and services necessary for learning and teaching excellence, increasing student success and completion, training student workers to be successful entrepreneurs and/or employees, creating an inviting place to experience, shop, eat, and safely spend time between classes, and providing premier customer service and focused individual assistance to customers with specialized needs.
+Enterprise Services provides access to materials and services necessary for increasing student success and completion, creating an inviting place to experience, shop, eat, and safely spend time between classes, and providing premier customer service and focused individual assistance to customers with specialized needs.
 Services are available to the entire campus and local community.